 The traits of twice exceptional kids often include:

-A hard time with impulse control, social interactions, and time management.
+- Difficulty with impulse control, social challenges, and time management.

 The Challenges of Twice Gifted ADHD

-For many exceptional kids, the overlap between ADHD symptoms and giftedness leads to misdiagnosis or misunderstanding rather than recognition of their unique abilities.
+For many twice exceptional children, the overlap between ADHD symptoms and giftedness leads to misdiagnosis or underdiagnosis rather than recognition of their unique abilities.
+A child’s intellectual strengths can mask their learning challenges, and their learning challenges can obscure the full extent of their giftedness, making it difficult to get the right support.

 In both public schools and private schools, teachers may expect gifted learners to excel across the board.
 However, their academic achievement may appear inconsistent.
-This mismatch often frustrates both the child and their educators.
+This mismatch often frustrates both the child and their educators, and can contribute to low self-esteem, emotional dysregulation, or disengagement over time.

 Steps to Supporting Twice Exceptional Kids